joshbeard/resume/BUILDING.md

 A [GitHub action for headless Chrome](https://github.com/marketplace/actions/setup-chrome) is used to generate the PDF from the HTML.
-I experimented with Pandoc a little, but the Chrome "print to PDF" works pleny well out of the box.
+I experimented with Pandoc a little, but the Chrome "print to PDF" works well out of the box.

 My resume is published to the S3 website bucket for [joshbeard.me](https://github.com/joshbeard/joshbeard.me-tf-aws).